Troubleshooting Common AePS Issues for Pensioners

 Getting your pension should be a straightforward process, and for many, the Aadhaar-enabled Payment System (AePS) makes it very easy.
-However, sometimes you might come across a small problem.
-This guide is here to help you understand common issues with AePS and how to fix them, ensuring you can access your pension without trouble.
-We want to make sure you feel confident and safe when using this important service.
+However, sometimes you might encounter a minor problem.
+This guide is here to help you understand common issues with AePS and how to resolve them, ensuring you can access your pension seamlessly.
+Our aim is to ensure you feel confident and secure when using this important service.

 Understanding AePS for Your Pension